civo/terraform-provider-civo/docs/resources/firewall_rule.md

 ### Required

-- **action** (String) the action of the rule can be allow or deny.
-When we set the `action = "allow"`, this is going to add a rule to allow traffic.
-Similarly, setting `action = "deny"` will deny the traffic.
+- **action** (String) The action of the rule can be allow or deny.
+When we set the `action = 'allow'`, this is going to add a rule to allow traffic.
+Similarly, setting `action = 'deny'` will deny the traffic.
 - **cidr** (Set of String) The CIDR notation of the other end to affect, or a valid network CIDR (e.g. 0.0.0.0/0 to open for everyone or 1.2.3.4/32 to open just for a specific IP address)
 - **direction** (String) The direction of the rule can be ingress or egress
 - **firewall_id** (String) The Firewall ID